vvvv666/greenfield-docs/src/guide/concept/gas-fees.md

 ## Fee Table

-Please note that the following information can be updated at any time and may not be immediately reflected in the documentation.
+Please note that the gas fee can be updated through governance and may not be immediately reflected in this documentation.

 | Msg Type                                    | Gas Used           | Gas Price | Expected Fee(assuming BNB $300) |